Last updated Nov 17, 2018

 - Record the data and maintain a patient’s records.

-A typical day of an Ultrasound Tech revolves around the above mentioned, and circulates where in the world this profession is working, and whether they are working for an Obstetrician, a Cardiovascular center, or a hospital as they are needed.
+A typical day of an ultrasound tech revolves around the above mentioned, and circulates where in the world this profession is working, and whether they are working for an obstetrician, a cardiovascular center, or a hospital as they are needed.

-Ultrasound Technician Education, Degrees, and Skills
+Ultrasound Tech Education, Degrees, and Skills

-Becoming licensed in the field is a requirement set by most employers; receiving a license will earn a professional the title of a Registered Diagnostic Medical Sonographer (RDMS).
+Becoming licensed in the field is a requirement set by most employers; receiving a license will earn a professional the title of a registered diagnostic medical sonographer (RDMS).
 This licensing ensues after the appropriate exams, like the American Registry for Diagnostic Medical Sonography, are passed.
-As far as a solid skill set is concerned, Ultrasound Techs should have excellent oral communication skills, dexterity, an attention to detail, and be able to withstand the physical demands of the occupation, like standing for prolonged periods of time.
+As far as a solid skill set is concerned, ultrasound techs should have excellent oral communication skills, dexterity, an attention to detail, and can withstand the physical demands of the occupation, like standing for prolonged periods of time.
 Critical thinking is important as well.